MX-BlackBox/MachineSimulation.NET/README.md

 ## Machine.Views
 Data view class library.

+## MaterialRemove.Geometry
+Class library that implement the material removal.
+The code was taken from [geometry3Sharp](https://github.com/gradientspace/geometry3Sharp) to try to improve the calculous speed.

 ## MaterialRemove.Interfaces
-Class library thet defines the intarfaces to interact to material removal libraries.
+Class library that defines the intarfaces to interact to material removal libraries.

 ## MaterialRemove.Machine.Bridge
 Class library to implement the necessary coupling between material removal ([MaterialRemove.ViewModels](#MaterialRemove.ViewModels)) library and the other viewmodels ([Machine.ViewModels](#Machine.ViewModels)).